flexperto/behat-testrail-extension/README.md

 The key in this case is the testrail system property name (not the display one).
 As well value might depend on the property type.
 If this is a drop-down list, than entry id is required as a value

-3. Mark your scenarios with annotations that consist of `testidPrefix` and _test case id_ from Testrail
+3. Mark your scenarios with annotations that consist of `testidPrefix` and _test case id_ from Testrail.
+You can use one or multiple test case id's:

 ```
 @test_rail_99